AndreiBurak/adguard_home_cert_pl/README.md

-Small script to adopt CERT Poland list of malicious domains for Adguard Home.
+Script to adopt CERT Poland's list of malicious domains for Adguard Home, updated hourly.
-Update every 4 hours.